FreeUKGen/MyopicVicar/doc/Setting up new application using myopicvicar code.md

   You can base this on the database.example.yml

+  Do step C of the freereg installation instructions but replace freereg2 with freecen2 wherever it appears

 Step 3.
 Create errbit.yml
   On https://errbit.freeukgen.org.uk/ create a new app if you wish to report errors